• Skip to primary navigation

 • Yield: About 9 cups.

 2. Feel free to use different nuts to suit your taste.
-Also, you can omit the nuts all together.
+Also, you can omit the nuts altogether.

 3. If using regular table salt, reduce the amount to ½ teaspoon.

-4. Be careful when stirring the caramel after the addition of the vanilla extract and baking soda.
+4. Be careful when stirring the caramel after adding the vanilla extract and baking soda.
 It will boil up significantly.

 Nutrition